nosarthur/nosarthur.github.io/_drafts/data-science-job-hunting.md

 ---
 layout: post
-title: A partial crash course on data science
+title: A partial guide for data scientist jobs
 date:   2016-08-12 13:43:08 -0500
 categories: [side project]
-description: The outline of my data science course to break into the field.
 comments: true
 tags: [data science]
 ---

 ## The motive

-I left my postdoc job in May 2016 and started preparing for data scientist job full time.
+I left my postdoc job in May 2016 and started preparing for data scientist jobs.
 Since the best way to learn is to teach, I started to organize learning materials.
 Unfortunately (fortunately), I landed in a non-data-scientist job before all materials are finished.

 You can read my transition to industry job if interested.

 ## The job

-Specifically, I would like to walk you through the preparation process for data scientist jobs, with median base salary $104k (add 13k if you have a PhD) in the US according to [the O'Reilly's 2015 survey](https://www.oreilly.com/ideas/2015-data-science-salary-survey/).
+Data scientist jobs pay a median base salary $104k (add 13k if you have a PhD) in the US according to [the O'Reilly's 2015 survey](https://www.oreilly.com/ideas/2015-data-science-salary-survey/).

 The work responsibility of data scientist varies a lot from company to company.